Home » Symptoms » Cat Symptoms A-Z » Urine outside the Litter Box

 -

 Is the problem more common in certain cat breeds?
 There is no clear evidence that certain breeds are more susceptible, but individual differences and genetic factors could play a role.
-A comprehensive examination by a veterinarian can provide clarity here.
+A comprehensive examination by a vet can provide clarity here.

 -